mcogswell/mcogswell.github.com/cat_vis/index.md

 Deeper layers capture more abstract concepts like the beak of a bird (`conv5_137`), which also activates highly in response to Grumpy Cat's nose.
-Certain features like `conv4_269` respond to specific patterns, but it's hard to identify exactly what they or how they might be useful.
+Certain features like `conv4_269` respond to specific patterns which are clearly at a larger scale than `conv1` or `conv2`, but it's hard to identify exactly how they might be useful.
+It's hard to come up with a rule to extract either pattern from pixels.

 What the Visualizations don't say
 ---

-All of these visualizations but the work I mention at the end of this section looks at patterns for one neuron or for a set of neurons, but doesn't look at how those patterns relate to one another.
-There are a couple problems:
+In each example it was easy to understand the neurons in input/pixel space (e.g., `conv1_4` is an edge filter), easy to understand the neurons in output space (e.g., `conv5_137` should probably fire for birds), or it was hard to understand the neurons in either space (e.g., `conv2_174`).
+These visualizations are nice, but the inability to understand one neuron in terms of input or output prevents us from understand ConvNets see, how they connect input to output.
+To be more specific,

-1. These visualizations _can_ sometimes confirm (qualitatively) that particular neurons or sets of neurons select for concepts humans can label and relate like "cat's head" and "ear".
+1. These visualizations _can_ sometimes confirm (qualitatively) that particular neurons select for concepts humans can label or for concepts that humans can connect directly to pixel space.

-2. This interpretation is limited to certain high level neurons.
+2. The first interpretation is limited to certain high level neurons.
    We can see that middle layers of neurons might be useful, but we don't really know why.
 They need to be related in specific ways to either the gabor filters or the high level object parts, but we can't identify those ways.

-3. Even though we can relate some things in specific ways -- a cat's head and its ear -- we don't know for sure that the CNN is doing that (though it's a pretty reasonable guess :).
+3. Even though we can relate some things in specific ways (e.g., a head should have an ear) we don't know for sure that the CNN is doing that (though it's a pretty reasonable guess :).
    However, it could also be relating unknown parts in strange or (if you want to go that far) unwanted ways.
    These visualizations don't say that the head is made up of pointy ears, a pink nose, whiskers, etc.

-These relationships are a fundamental part of the main intuition behind ConvNets: that they learn __hierarchies of features__.
+These relationships are a fundamental part of ConvNets.
+They learn __hierarchies of features__.
 Hierarchies are graphs with nodes _and_ edges.
 To understand hierarchies we need to talk about the edges.

-The one thing I've seen which does this is [DrawNet](http://people.csail.mit.edu/torralba/research/drawCNN/drawNet.html), from Antonio Torralba at MIT.
+The one thing I know which does this is [DrawNet](http://people.csail.mit.edu/torralba/research/drawCNN/drawNet.html), from Antonio Torralba at MIT.
 This is a really neat visualization, which you should go check out (though perhaps later ;).
 It uses the empirical receptive fields from [this paper](http://arxiv.org/abs/1412.6856) about emerging object detectors along with a visualization that connects individual neurons that depend heavily on each other[^not_parcoord].
-However, it's still not image specific, so it can't answer the question.
+However, it's still not image specific, so it can only say how a ConvNet would like to relate some parts to others without even knowing which neurons are likely to fire together.

 One way to Visualize the Edges